vgnick/EEB5300/README.md

 Scripts for going from raw .fastq files to processed and quality-checked .bam files for downstream analysis

-## Location of this repository

-If you are working on the Therkildsen lab server, this GitHub repository is located at `/workdir/data-processing/`.
-Otherwise, clone this repo to the machine on which you are working.

 ## Before you start